Tuesday, May 7, 2013

-On this date in 1995, Finland won the IIHF World Championship for the first and only time.
+On this date in 1995, Finland won the IIHF World Championship for the first time in their history.
 The script could hardly have gone any better for Finland, as they defeated arch rivals Sweden in Sweden.

 Finland has a long history in the World Championships and Olympics, first appearing in 1939 and being regular participants since 1949, but did not earn their first medal until 1988 with a 2-1 win over the Soviet Union at the Olympics in Canada, a span of nearly 40 years.
 Their first World Championship success would come in 1992 with a silver medal in Czechoslovakia after a loss in the final game to Sweden.